Family protocol in Spain

 1. Family

-3. Establish the salaries for family members
+3. What the salaries of family members will be.

-4. Non-competition covenants in case of exit
+4. Non-competition covenants in case of exit.

 5. In order to ensure generational replacement, establish an obligation to retire at a certain age.